ABOUT US

 in 2022.

-Bleu was trained by IronHeart High Performance Working Dogs and joined the team based in Madison, WI in 2021.
-Bleu is a 15-inch beagle and has an amazing drive.
-We look forward to getting Bleu NESDCA Certified
+Buster was trained by IronHeart High Performance Working Dogs and joined Dakota Bedbug Detection in 2024.
+He joined the team in the Twin Cities, MN in 2024 and we look forward to getting Buster NESDCA Certified in 2025.

 Dog Training & Certification